< Browse to Previous Essay | Browse to Next Essay >

 Grapes, Hops, Apples, and Mint

 Yakima is on roughly the same latitude as the wine-growing regions of France and wine grapes had been grown on a small scale in the valley since the 1870s.
-As wine grew popularity in the 1970s, farmers expanded their vineyards and Yakima soon established itself as an excellent wine-growing region.
-By 2009, there would be nearly 80 wineries in the valley, including several in the city itself.
+During the 1970s, as wine grew in popularity, farmers expanded their vineyards and Yakima soon established itself as an excellent wine-growing region.
+By 2009, there were nearly 80 wineries in the valley, including several in the city itself.

 The city's population rose steadily, from 45,588 in 1970 to 49,826 in 1980, to 54,843 in 1990, and to 71,845 in 2000.
 The economy continued to diversify, yet agriculture remained the unquestioned king.
 The Yakima Valley still leads the country in the production of apples, hops, and mint.